TechnoSparks/ts-binds/README.md

 - Once you reboot, a new file with the name `ts-binds-folderlist.txt` will be created in your internal storage.
 - Edit the file and add your own folder couple.
 Read the comments in the file for reference
 - Save the file, reboot and forget!
 Or if you don't want to reboot, open a terminal emulator and run `su -c tsbinds bind all`
+- Any changes that you wish to make in the future can be done by editing the file again, and re-run `tsbinds bind all`.
+As easy as that.

 ## Known issues
 1. **Cannot bind obb folders**